grvcmd/Date-Parser/README.md

 # Date-Parser
 Reads inputDates.txt files to find, parse, and extract dates in (January 1, 2020) format to output as (1/1/2020) format in a brand new parsedDates.txt file.
-- User input functionality included with the same features.
+- Supports user input functionality

 *Ken Valverde's homework 2 submission for CIS 2348, Summer 2020*